Coorparoo suburb profile

 Coorparoo rental market trends

-The rental market in Coorparoo has shown stability for houses, with rents remaining steady at $650 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 9.5%, reaching $575 per week.
-This suburb continues to attract interest due to its vibrant community and proximity to Brisbane's city center, making it appealing for both renters and investors.
+The rental market in Coorparoo has shown stability, with house rents remaining unchanged at $630 per week over the past year, while unit rents have experienced a modest increase of 4.5% to $575 per week.
+This steady performance reflects Coorparoo's appeal as a balanced and attractive suburb for both renters and investors seeking consistent returns.

 Suburbs near Coorparoo